 Lab tests of your biopsy sample

 A biopsy sample is sent to a lab, where a doctor called a pathologist looks at them under a microscope.
 He or she may do other tests on them to see if they contain melanoma cells.

 If melanoma is found, the pathologist will look at certain features of the melanoma.
 These include the thickness of the melanoma and the portion of cells that are actively dividing (mitotic rate).
-These can help determine the extent (stage) of the melanoma.
+These can help find out the extent (stage) of the melanoma.
 The stage of melanoma helps determine treatment options.

 Getting your biopsy results

 Your biopsy results will likely be ready in a few days to a week or so.
 Your healthcare provider will notify you of the results.
 He or she will talk with you about other tests that may be needed if melanoma is found.
 Make sure you understand the results and what follow-up you need.

 Glen M. Bowen, MD specializes in the diagnosis and treatment of skin cancer.
 At the Huntsman Cancer Institute, Dr. Bowen is the clinical director of the Multidisciplinary Cutaneous Oncology Program and collaborates with physicians in plastic surgery, otolaryngology (ear, nose, and throat), surgical oncology, radiation oncology, and medical oncolog...
 Read More

 Dr. Julia Curtis is a Board-certified dermatologist in the Department of Dermatology at the University of Utah.
 She works in conjunction with Dr. Doug Grossman in the Mole Mapping Program at the Huntsman Cancer Institute.
 She is also instituting the Mole Mapping Program at the Midvalley Health Center.
 She is a member of the American Academy of Derm...
 Read More